littlephillips/phase-3-how-the-web-works-readme/README.md

 The internet operates based on conversations between the client (more familiarly known as the browser) and the server (the code running the web site you're trying to load).
-By typing in that URL into your browser, you (the client) are *requesting* a web page.
-The server then receives the request, processes it, and sends a *response*.
+By typing in that URL into your browser, you (the client) are _requesting_ a web page.
+The server then receives the request, processes it, and sends a _response_.
 Your browser receives that response and shows it to you.

 These are the fundamentals of the web.
 Browsers send requests, and servers send responses.
-Until today you have always been a client.
-Moving forward you will be building the server.
-This means processing requests, creating responses, and sending them back to the client.
+Until today, you have always been a client.
+Moving forward, you will be building the server.

+When working on the server, our goal is always the same three steps:

+- Process a request from a client
+- Create a response
+- Send the response to the client

 We will be writing our servers using Ruby and a few different frameworks.
 But your browser doesn't know, nor does it care, what server it talks to.
 How does that work?
 How can a server that was written 15 years ago still work with a browser written 15 months or days ago?

 In addition, you can use multiple clients!
 You can use Chrome, Safari, Internet Explorer, Opera, and many others.
 All of those browsers are able to talk to the